 How Can I Whiten My Discolored Teeth?

-You can restore your teeth's "whiteness" through teeth whitening.
-There's a myriad of teeth whitening products to choose from: whitening toothpaste or rinses, whitening strips, whitening gels, tray bleaching, and in-office whitening.
+Through teeth whitening, you can recover the "whiteness" of your teeth.
+There are numerous teeth whitening options, including whitening toothpaste or rinses, whitening strips, whitening gels, tray bleaching, and in-office whitening.

-- Whitening toothpaste can help reduce discoloration, especially if it's due to extrinsic stains.
+- Whitening toothpaste can help reduce discoloration, especially mainly due to extrinsic stains.
 Whitening toothpaste contains carbamide peroxide or hydrogen, which are bleaching agents.
 The abrasives in the toothpaste are what help remove stains on the enamel.

-- Whitening rinse contains similar bleaching agents that whitening toothpaste does and is used similarly to ordinary rinses.
+- Whitening rinse contains similar bleaching agents to whitening toothpaste and is used similarly to ordinary rinses..

 - Teeth whitening gels also have hydrogen peroxide.
 The gel is regularly applied to the teeth two times daily for two weeks.

 - In-office whitening is considered the quickest way to whiten teeth.
 The in-office whitening treatment utilizes a dental lamp to accelerate peroxide breakdown.
-Higher concentrations of peroxide, which can only be found in the dental office, is used in this treatment.
+This procedure uses more substantial peroxide concentrations exclusively available in dental offices..

-When it comes to unrealistic whitening expectations, the promise of a beaming, bluish-white smile is probably the heaviest of all.
-As a matter of fact, it’s near impossible—because our dentin is naturally yellow, all teeth have yellowish undertones.
+When it comes to unrealistic whitening expectations, the promise of a beaming, bluish-white smile is probably the heaviest.
+It's near impossible—because our dentin is naturally yellow, all teeth have yellowish undertones.
 So before you subject your teeth to a barrage of bleaching agents, take a step back.
-To achieve realistic teeth whitening results, it's always best to look at the bigger picture.
+To achieve natural teeth whitening results, it's always best to look at the bigger picture.

 Why You Shouldn't Use Activated Charcoal Teeth Whitening